R-Huerlimann/Pmono_multitissue_transcriptome/README.md

 11) Validated the assembly using TransRate V1.0.1 and BUSCO41 V2 using the arthropoda_odb9 database

 ## Read mapping and counting
+12) Since the initial trimming with Trimmomatic in Trinity included palindrome trimming, which discards fully overlapping reads, Trimmomatic was run again on the Rcorrected data using 12_trimming.sh, this time with palindrome trimming turned off (see Trimmomatic documentation for additional information: http://www.usadellab.org/cms/?page=trimmomatic).

+13) Mapped reads in parallel to assembled transcriptome using bowtie2 through script 13_bowtie_mapping_trimmed.sh.

+14) Carried out read counting using Corset (https://github.com/Oshlack/Corset/wiki) on tissue and larval samples separately through scripts 14_corset_tissues_trimmed.sh and 14_corset_larval_trimmed.sh.

 ## Differential gene expression analysis
+15) Loaded data into RStudio and carried out DGE using DESeq2 (https://bioconductor.org/packages/release/bioc/html/DESeq2.html).